Parabolic Position Encoding: Vision-Centric, Principled, Extrapolatable, General

 PaPE also leads on event camera datasets, outperforming RoPE by 1.2 mAP on GEN1 and tying for top accuracy with sinusoidal encodings on DvsGesture.
 By contrast, RoPE-Mixed performs notably poorly in the spatio-temporal setting, especially on DvsGesture.
 These results underscore how challenging spatio-temporal reasoning is—and how non-trivial it is for models to capture these relations effectively.

+\textbf{PaPE is well-suited for images.} On ImageNet-1K, PaPE has an accuracy of 80.6, matching that of LookHere at 80.5, and on COCO it likewise has a positive 0.1 difference in mAP compared to RoPE.
+While the differences are small, these results show PaPE’s applicability to large-scale image datasets.

 \textbf{PaPE is capable of handling multiple modalities.} PaPE-RI delivers the strongest performance on nuScenes with 68.9 mAP, trailed by PaPE at 68.7, with nD-ALiBi close behind at 68.5.
 This ranking is striking and points to an unexpectedly important role of rotation invariance in multi-modal processing.
 Mirroring our findings on spatio-temporal data, RoPE-Mixed again lags behind in this setting, showing how challenging it is to learn multi-modal positional structure.